LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 ## Analysis Overview

-The analysis includes regression results and discussions on the effectiveness of the HAR-RV model in capturing volatility in Bitcoin price time series.
+The analysis includes regression results and discussions on the effectiveness of the HAR-RV model in capturing volatility in Bitcoin return time series.
 The conclusion highlights the need for further research to incorporate additional estimation methods and improve forecasting accuracy.
 This repository serves as a valuable resource for researchers and analysts interested in understanding and modeling volatility in cryptocurrency markets.